d4m3/Python/Automation/README.txt

-# Python
-patientPortal -- Automation Programs.
+userRegistration
   Used to process invites from excel file

-KaleidaAutomationTool -- Automation
+khAutomation
   Used in KH Environment to automate day-to-day task Added SMS with twilio